 I learned this from Martha Stewart’s long time ago.
 First frying helps to cook the chicken, but the chicken won’t really get crispy by first frying.
 Second frying is to help “dry out” the moisture from the chicken and this second frying is usually done in a higher temperature

 WHAT IF I DON’T HAVE NESTUM CEREAL TO MAKE THIS RECIPE

-Nestum cereal is not common here in the U.S. I couldn’t find it in Asian grocery store too.
-I had them because mom bought some for me and my father-in-law brought them over when he visited.
+Nestum cereal is not common here in the U.S. Your best bet is probably the Asian grocery store.
+I found something similar to Nestum, but a different brand.
 You can use raw oats as a substitute.
 It works great too.
 I’ve tried it.
 It took a bit longer to get the oats to be crispy, but it works.

 1. Make the cereal mixture

 Mix Nestum cereal (or oats) with sugar and milk powder